Virginia Senate panel OKs gun bills after campus shootings

 A range of advocates testified in support of the bill, including gun control organizations and a representative of Roanoke Public Schools.

-Opponents said the measure would infringe on parents' ability to make the decision about when a child is responsible enough to access a gun and could hinder families' right to self-defense inside their own homes, citing cases in which children with firearms have deterred home invasions.
+Opponents said the measure would infringe on parents' ability to make the decision about when a child is responsible enough to access a gun and could hinder families' right to self defense inside their own home, citing cases in which children with firearms have deterred home invasions.

 D.J.
 Spiker, a lobbyist for the National Rifle Association, said the language of the bill doesn't "pass muster" because there are workarounds like YouTube videos that could help kids figure out how to access ostensibly secured guns.